jaseknighter/splnkr/README.md

 on this screen, k1 + e3 sets the play modes for all six playheads at once.

 screen 2 controls:
+  * k1 + k2: stop/start sel voice
-  * e3: set play mode selected cutter
+  * e3: set the play mode of the selected cutter
-  * k1 + e3: set play mode all cutters
+  * k1 + e3: set the play mode of all cutters
   <!-- * k2/k3: delete/add cutter -->

 #### screen 3 controls: adjust cut ends